spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 ## Import Options

-The `import` section of your corpus config provides Sparv with details about your input files (i.e., your corpus).
+The `import` section of your corpus config provides Sparv with details about your source files (i.e., your corpus).

-- `import.source_dir`: Specifies the location of your input files and defaults to `source`.
+- `import.source_dir`: Specifies the location of your source files and defaults to `source`.
 Sparv will search this directory recursively for valid files to process.

 - `import.importer`: Defines which importer Sparv should use when processing your files.
 Which importer you should use